leonoraidos/spicymango/backend/README.md

 - <strong> Populate Data [/populate] </strong>
 <lb>
 This endpoint is used to populate the data from the external API to the Database.
+This endpoint retrieves user data, album data, and photo data from external APIs and saves them in the database.

 ##### Request Method: GET
   ###### Response